mmfiorenza/intents_hnfw/README.md

 # English version
 ## Validation prototype
-This repository presents the prototype developed as a form of validation for the proposed architecture that aims to guide the development of software for firewall management in hybrid networks.
+This repository presents the prototype developed as a way of validating the proposed language and architecture for managing firewalls in hybrid networks (networks composed of traditional equipment and SDN).

 ## Software installation
 ATTENTION: This installation/use process has been tested and validated for Ubuntu 18.04.
 Installations in other distributions may require adjustments.